vanikonozadze/Recipe-Sharing-Application/README.md

    - Seamless functionality for users to manage their recipes, facilitating editing and deletion of posted recipes.

 4. **Search Capability**
-   - Dynamic search bar facilitating users to explore recipes effortlessly by title, ingredient, or cuisine.
+   - Dynamic search bar facilitating users to explore recipes effortlessly by title.

 5. **Smooth Navigation**
    - Angular Router integration ensuring seamless navigation between different sections of the application, including recipe browsing, recipe details, and recipe submission.